-This is the repository of the above mentioned material and is available for you to read and review if you have legally purchased this product, allowing you access to the website, for however long it remains active.
+This is the repository of the material within this Volume II color print edition.
+It is available for you to read and review if you have legally purchased this product, allowing you access to the website, for however long it remains active.

-Upon searching and locating the website, when prompted, enter the secret code
+Upon searching and locating the website, when prompted, enter the passcode